 Also, keep in mind that there are McDonalds, Burger King, Pizza Hut and Subway restaurants in Germany… the foods taste different than the ones in American Franchises… it’s related to food laws.
 So much of the “ingredients” that we allow here in the US are banned overseas….(Makes you think, doesn’t it?)

-Foods to Eat in Germany
+Foods they Eat in Germany

 Some of these will be familiar, some might be strange…. all are delicious.
 (And because you all must know what Ice Cream, Cake and Pretzels taste like, I’m just going to presume you will eat them without me nudging you. )